afam2000/ResearchProjectScraper/README.md

 ToDo:
 Fetch Ratings from mods
 Add functionality for atleast 1 other website.
+Save final report to file